antvis/G6/packages/site/docs/api/treeGraphLayout/indented.en.md

 };
 ```

-**Required**: false<br />**Description**: When the type is Number, the colunm separation is a fixed value; When the type is Function, the distance between the node and the root node is the return value of the function.
+**Required**: false<br />**Description**: When the type is Number, the colunm separation is a fixed value; When the type is Function, the distance between the node and the root node is the returned value of the function.

 ### layoutCfg.getWidth